Phronesis2025/salina-youth-basketball/documentation/Salina Youth Basketball Club - PROGRESS.md

 ## Notes on Updates

-- **Phase 3 To-Do List**: Updated to mark Coaches Corner section tasks as completed (dynamic drill fetching, image handling, accordion styling, subtitle positioning), added details on CSV import fix, mobile title overflow fix, and font updates.
+- **Phase 3 To-Do List**: Updated to mark About page tasks as completed (logo, mission statement, history, Navbar integration).
+Noted Tournaments page as in progress with static listings, signup form, and styling adjustments.
-- **Phase 4 To-Do List**: Noted initial testing of Coaches Corner section as successful, with remaining testing tasks pending.
+- **Phase 4 To-Do List**: Noted initial testing of About page as successful, with remaining testing tasks pending.
-- **Current State**: Updated to reflect Coaches Corner section completion, successful deployment, and testing status on May 23, 2025, 02:25 PM CDT.
+- **Current State**: Updated to reflect About page and Navbar update completion, Tournaments page progress, successful deployment, and testing status on May 24, 2025, 10:05 AM CDT.
-- **Errors**: Added entry for May 23, 2025, noting the CSV import fix and no errors during Coaches Corner updates.
+- **Errors**: Added entry for May 24, 2025, noting no errors during About page and Navbar updates.
-- **May 23, 2025 Update**:
+- **May 24, 2025 Update**:
-  - Completed Coaches Corner section with `/src/components/homepage/CoachesCorner.tsx` and related pages:
+  - Completed About page with `/app/about/page.tsx`:
-    - Implemented dynamic drill fetching in `/app/coaches/drills/[id]/page.tsx` using Supabase, displaying the current week's drill based on `week_number`.
-    - Added `image_name` column to `drills` table, populated with image names (e.g., `lightning-pass-relay.jpg`), and updated `/app/coaches/drills/[id]/page.tsx` to use dynamic images.
-    - Fixed CSV import issue for `drills` table by correcting array format for `skills` and `equipment`, loaded 26 drills into Supabase.
+    - Added main logo (`/images/WCS Logo-transparentBG.png`), mission statement, and fictitious history.
+    - Styled with dark theme (`bg-[#002C51]`, `bg-gray-900` cards, `border-red-500/50`, Rubik/Inter fonts).
+    - Included navigation link ("Back to Homepage").
+  - Updated Navbar with `/src/components/common/Navbar.tsx`:
-    - Updated `/app/coaches/page.tsx` to link AI-Generated Drills to `/coaches/drills/current`.
+    - Added About link to desktop and mobile menus.
-    - Fixed mobile title overflow in `/app/coaches/resources/page.tsx` with `line-clamp-2` and updated titles to Rubik font.
-    - Enhanced accordion styling in `CoachesCorner.tsx` by removing white bottom border, adding red border, hover scale, active state background, and adjusting padding.
-    - Moved subtitle above accordion in `CoachesCorner.tsx`.
   - Deployed a fully working version to Vercel at `https://wcs-three.vercel.app`.